rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ## 4. Media Info

-The Firebolt `MediaInfo` module consists of APIs to get information about any media actively being decoded by the Media Pipeline.
+The Firebolt `MediaInfo` module consists of APIs to get information about any media actively being decoded by the Media Pipeline or an active HDMI input.

 ### 4.1.
 MediaInfo for current app